lfdelzam/MASTER/docs/source/Input_POGENOM_steps.rst

 .. figure:: Input_POGENOM_flowchart.png
    :width: 400px
    :align: center

 Sample pre-screening
 --------------------

-This step is realised when the user defines mode: “prefilt” in the pipeline configuration file ``Input_POGENOM_config.json``.
+This step is realised when the user defines mode: “prefilt” in the pipeline configuration file ``Input_POGENOM_config.json``, as described in section ``Usage``.

-A user-defined fraction of paired reads per sample is created using seqtk v1.3 with seed 100 (-s 100).
-These reads are then mapped to a reference genome, and coverage is estimated: calculated Median coverage/fraction.
+A user-defined fraction of paired reads per sample is created using seqtk v1.3.
+These reads are then mapped to a reference genome, and coverage is estimated: *calculated Median coverage/fraction*.
 Samples with Estimated median coverage higher than the user-defined threshold will be kept for further analysis.

 Sequence analysis
 -----------------